Battle of Thoppigala: Preparations

 On 27 February 2007, the LTTE launched an artillery attack on Batticaloa targeting two helicopters carrying foreign diplomats.
-The ambassadors of the United States, Italy and Germany were injured in this incident.
-The LTTE later announced that they were not aware of the diplomats arriving at Batticaloa, and accused the government of not informing them.
-The LTTE also accused that the Sri Lankan military had used the targeted location to launch provocative artillery attacks earlier on the same day.
+Ambassadors of the United States, Italy and Germany were injured in this incident.
+The LTTE later announced that they were not aware of the diplomats arriving at Batticaloa and accused the government of not informing them.
+The LTTE also claimed that the Sri Lankan military had used the targeted location to launch provocative artillery attacks earlier on the same day.
 In response to this, a government spokesman said that "Everyone knew that foreign diplomats were visiting the area today".
-The Sri Lanka Air Force later bombed the Thoppigala area, which the military said was used to organize the attacks.
+The Sri Lankan Air Force later bombed the Thoppigala area, which the military said was used to organize the attacks.

-Thoppigala was isolated and cut off from reinforcements after the Sri Lanka Army captured several LTTE bases around it.
-The army captured the Unnachchi tank, LTTE bases at Vavunathivu and Kohombagasthalawa, 33 km of the A5 road and the road leading to Thoppigala by 11 April 2007.
+Thoppigala was isolated and cut off from reinforcements after the Sri Lankan Army captured several LTTE bases around it.
+The army captured the Unnachchi tank, LTTE bases at Vavunathivu and Kohombagasthalawa, 33 km of the A5 road and the road leading to Thoppigala, by 11 April 2007.

-The Sri Lanka Army announced that they had launched a military operation to capture Thoppigala on 14 April 2007.
-LRRP units from the Army Commando Regiment were used extensively in this operation, making it the first operation in the civil war where such deep penetration units were used in a large scale.
-Four eight member teams from the Zulu Company of the 3 Commando Regiment were deployed to eliminate LTTE leaders and disrupt supplies and communications.
+The Sri Lankan Army announced that they had launched a military operation to capture Thoppigala on 14 April 2007.
+LRRP units from the Army Commando Regiment were used extensively in this operation, making it the first operation in the civil war where such deep penetration units were used on a large scale.
+Four eight-member teams from Zulu Company of the 3 Commando Regiment were deployed to eliminate LTTE leaders and disrupt supplies and communications.

 The SLA estimated around 1,000 LTTE cadres were fighting in the area in a network of trenches and tunnels.

-During the period of 8–9 June 2007, Sri Lankan army captured 4 LTTE military bases at Ibbanvila, Akkarathivu (Egodadoova), Mawadi-ode (Mahavaedi-oda), and Veppanveli (Kohomba-vaella) in Pankudavaella North, and Naarakmulla, South of the Thoppigala area.
-During the confrontation, around 30 LTTE cadres and 1 SLA personnel died.
-The SLA captured 6 Multi Purpose Machine Guns (MPMG), 21 T-56 assault riffles, 4 Rocket Propelled Grenade (RPG) launchers, and a large quantity of Anti Personnel (AP) mines and Ammunitions.
+During the period of 8–9 June 2007, the Sri Lankan Army captured four LTTE military bases at Ibbanvila, Akkarathivu (Egodadoova), Mawadi-ode (Mahavaedi-oda), and Veppanveli (Kohomba-vaella) in Pankudavaella North, and Naarakmulla, south of the Thoppigala area.
+During the confrontation, around 30 LTTE cadres and one SLA personnel were killed.
+The SLA captured six Multi Purpose Machine Guns (MPMG), 21 T-56 assault rifles, four rocket-propelled grenade (RPG) launchers, and a large quantity of anti-personnel (AP) mines and ammunitions.

-On 19 June 2007, 3 LTTE satellite camps East of Narakkamulla in the Thoppigala area were completely destroyed by the SLA.
-As per military sources around 25-30 LTTE were killed and a large quantity of anti-personnel mines (APM's) and other military equipment were captured.
+On 19 June 2007, three LTTE satellite camps east of Narakkamulla in the Thoppigala area were completely destroyed by the SLA.
+As per military sources around 25–30 LTTE were killed and a large quantity of anti-personnel mines (APMs) and other military equipment were captured.